raksha-k-c/project-presentation/README.md

-# 🧬 Immune System – PowerPoint Presentation
+# 🧬 Immune System – Medical Electronics Perspective

 This repository contains a PowerPoint presentation created by **Raksha K C**, focusing on the **human immune system**.
 The slides explore its components, types, mechanisms of defense, and relevance to biomedical technology.